Two Paths to Resignation

 Any liability of a resigning trustee or of any sureties on the trustee's bond for acts or omissions of the trustee is not discharged or affected by the trustee's resignation.

-A.R.S. § 14-10705(C)This matters for beneficiaries.
+A.R.S. § 14-10705(C)This matters for every trust beneficiary.
 If a trustee mismanaged trust assets before resigning, the resignation itself does not shield them from accountability.
-And for trustees considering stepping down, it is a reminder that the role carries lasting responsibility for the period of service.
+For trustees considering stepping down, it is a reminder that the role carries lasting responsibility for the period of service.